 Depending on the previous use of the land and its quality, it may become grassland that can be used to graze sheep or poultry to reduce the need for vegetation cutting.
-Some land is deliberately managed to increase biodiversity, and such sites can be very beneficial to nature as a result.
+Some land is deliberately managed to increase biodiversity, and there is increasing evidence of a high benefit to nature as a result.

-Solar farms are relatively straightforward to build involving erecting the frames which hold the panels, trenches for cabling and small buildings to house inverters.
+Solar farms are straightforward to build involving erecting the frames which hold the panels, underground cabling and small buildings to house inverters.
 Tracks may be built to facilitate vehicle movements around the site during construction or for subsequent maintenance.

-The frames to support the photovoltaic panels are piled into the ground and can be removed when the farm is decommissioned.
-The piling operation is generally the most intrusive part of the build project.
+The frames to support the photovoltaic panels are piled into the ground and can be removed when the site is decommissioned.
+The piling operation is the most intrusive part of the build project.
 As a steady and predictable sound, it is unpleasant, but is unlikely to be particularly distressing to horses, although provision of an alternative route when piling is close to an equestrian route may be needed.

-In some circumstances, such as presence of archaeological interest, the frames may be mounted on concrete blocks on the surface, but the cost is likely to make the project unviable so is rare.
+In some circumstances, such as presence of archaeological interest, the frames may be mounted on concrete blocks on the surface, but the cost is likely to make the project unviable so is rare when a survey has revealed archaeology to be protected.

 Trenches run between the arrays and carry cabling to an inverter building where the direct current produced by the panels is converted to alternating current and fed to the National Grid.
+Horizontal drilling may be used to install cables to avoid surface disturbance but may be higher cost.